pusher/pusher-websocket-swift/README.md

 ## Configuration

 There are a number of configuration parameters which can be set for the Pusher client.
-They are:
+For Swift usage they are:

 - `authMethod (AuthMethod)` - the method you would like the client to use to authenticate subscription requests to channels requiring authentication (see below for more details)
 - `attemptToReturnJSONObject (Bool)` - whether or not you'd like the library to try and parse your data as JSON (or not, and just return a string)